viur-framework/viur-core/README.md

 ViUR provides a clear concept for implementing agile data management software.
 Its underlying database is Googles Cloud Datastore, which is a scalable document database.

-The ViUR framework targets to the implementation of information systems, which are integrated, web-based applications or services performing data management and deployment operations of any kind.
-Therefore, ViUR is explicitly not claimed to be a content management system, although content management can be a part of a ViUR information system.
+The ViUR framework caters to the implementation of information systems, that are integrated, web-based applications or services performing data management and deployment operations of any kind.
+Therefore, ViUR is explicitly not advertised as a content management system, although content management can be a part of a ViUR information system.

 ## Getting started

 To get started with ViUR, check out our [base repository](https://github.com/viur-framework/base).
-It comes with a recently updated, pre-configured and well documented project template to immediately start from with your new project.
+It comes with a recently updated, pre-configured and well documented project template to immediately start with your new project.

-We also recommend to visit [viur.is](https://www.viur.is/) to get latest news and documentation on ViUR.
+We also recommend to visit [viur.is](https://www.viur.is/) to get the latest news and documentation on ViUR.

 ## Contributing

-We take a great interest in your opinion about ViUR.
+We take great interest in your opinion about ViUR.
 We appreciate your feedback and are looking forward to hear about your ideas.
-Share your visions or questions with us and participate in ongoing discussions.
+Share your vision or questions with us and participate in ongoing discussions.

 - [ViUR website](https://www.viur.is)
 - [#ViUR on freenode IRC](https://webchat.freenode.net/?channels=viur)